bloomberg/chromium.bb/src/testing/libfuzzer/reproducing.md

 **Requirements:** For Windows, you must convert the forward slashes (/) to backslashes (\\) in the commands below and use `set` command instead of `export` to set the environment variable (step 4).
 Note that these commands are intended to be used with cmd.exe, not PowerShell.
+Also, you may find [these tips] on how to debug an ASAN instrumented binary helpful.
 ***

 [TOC]